Solihull Area Guide

 The town is rich with history, parks and walks, National Trust properties, excellent shopping, and gastropubs.
 Solihull offers something for everyone, whether you are a visitor or a resident, this area guide will help you explore and make the most of your time in Solihull.

 Solihull offers a delightful blend of shopping, nature, culture, and history.
 Whether you’re exploring the town centre, enjoying the parks, or immersing yourself in the local arts scene, you’re sure to have a memorable time in this charming West Midlands town.

 Historically in Warwickshire, Solihull is situated on the River Blythe in the Forest of Arden, 7.5 miles (12.1 km) southeast of Birmingham, 13 miles (21 km) west of Coventry, 14 miles (23 km) northwest of Warwick, 24 miles (39 km) northeast of Worcester, and 110 miles (180 km) northwest of London.
 It is the largest town in, and administrative centre of, the larger Metropolitan Borough of Solihull, which itself has a population of 214,909.

-Just a short journey from Solihull is Warwickshire, a beautiful county in the West Midlands region of England is chock-full of the finest historical attractions in the country.
+Just a short journey from Solihull is Warwickshire, a beautiful county in the West Midlands region of England that is chock-full of the finest historical attractions in the country.
 Warwickshire is home to Shakespeare’s birthplace, a fine Georgian spa town, and one of the best castles to visit in England.
-Its countryside and landscapes are pretty special too and are made up of stunning woodlands, lovely country parks, and picturesque rolling hills.
-We would highly recommended a trip to Kenilworth castle if you are ever in the area.
+Its countryside and landscapes are special too and are made up of stunning woodlands, lovely country parks, and picturesque rolling hills.
+We would highly recommend a trip to Kenilworth Castle if you are ever in the area.